braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/retargeting/jampp.md

 # Jampp

-> jampp is a performance marketing platform for acquiring and retargeting mobile customers. it combines behavioral data with predictive and programmatic technology to generate revenue for advertisers by showing personal, relevant ads that inspire consumers to purchase for the first time, or more often.
+> Jampp is a performance marketing platform for acquiring and retargeting mobile customers.
+It combines behavioral data with predictive and programmatic technology to generate revenue for advertisers by showing personal, relevant ads that inspire consumers to purchase for the first time, or more often.

 Braze customers can integrate with Jampp by configuring the Braze webhook channel to stream events into Jampp.
 As a result, customers can add richer data sets to their retargeting initiatives with Jampp within the mobile advertising ecosystem.